Mazotis/ffmpeg-on-clear-linux/README.md

 **Running**

 On first launch, go into `Settings -> Appearance -> Customize fonts` and change the fonts.
-These look great: Standard font `Noto Sans`, Serif font `Noto Serif`, and Sans-serif font `Noto Sans`.
+For metrically compatible with `Times New Roman`, `Arial`, and `Courier New` set to Standard font `Tinos`, Serif font `Tinos`, Sans-serif font `Arimo`, and Fixed-width font `Cousine`.
 Optionally, go into `Settings -> Advanced -> System` and disable "Use hardware acceleration when available".
 This may be helpful if the GPU is lacking or you prefer the CPU to decode videos.

 A desktop file is created the first time ran and placed in `~/.local/share/applications`.
 You may run Chromium using the command-line or search for "Chromium" in Application Finder.
 Launching from the desktop will run the same script.